Sherlock-GmbH/mqtt-media-player/README.md

 It provides a interface via MQTT messages.

 # MQTT - Message Interface
-The player offers a simple MQTT message interface, with general, video or audio specific messages.
+The player offers a simple MQTT message interface, with general, video, audio or midi specific messages.

 ## General